sshearer101/BM-interview/data_analysis_sql/README.md

 ### Deliverables

-1. **Spacesuit & Co.** is a distributed team working in different timezones.
+1. <em>Spacesuit & Co.</em> is a distributed team working in different timezones.
 Therefore, we ask you to structure your findings and code in a way that other analysts could pick it up intuitively and continue building up on top of it.

-2. Please submit your findings and code through a pull request that the rest of the **Spacesuit & Co.** team could review.
+2. Please submit your findings and code through a pull request that the rest of the <em>Spacesuit & Co.</em> team could review.